PedroBittarBarao/Project_ETL/Project_Report.md

 Finally, a [main function](/bin/project_etl.ml) was constructed to integrate all components, ensuring the complete workflow from reading input to generating output.

-After the program’s completion, [tests](/test) were designed to validate the behavior of pure functions.
+After the program’s completion, [tests](/test) were designed to validate the behavior of pure functions, using [alcotest](https://opam.ocaml.org/packages/alcotest/).